utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-custom-governance-functions.md

 You can create custom governance functions and use them in your [custom API Governance rules](/docs/api-governance/configurable-rules/configuring-api-governance-rules/#adding-custom-rules) that Postman applies to your [API definitions](/docs/api-governance/api-definition/api-definition-warnings/).

-> Only [API Governance Managers](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can manage custom governance functions for their team.
+[Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and [API Governance Managers](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can manage custom governance functions for their team.

 ## Contents